 - Stealing non-trivial items without confronting a victim e.g. shoplifting, forgery

 - Staying out at night without parental permission

 - Running away from caregivers home overnight on two occasions or on one occasion if the time spent away from home is prolonged

 Positive Behaviour Support (PBS) strategies for Children and Adolescents with Aggressive Behaviours is a comprehensive online course which will provide you with a toolkit of practical, evidence-based strategies to reduce aggressive behaviour in your child, whether or not they have a diagnosis of CD.

-You will be taught a range of behaviour management strategies to respond effectively to challenging behaviour and also to develop a behaviour support plan to put in place preventative measures with the Behaviour Help app.
+You will be taught a range of behaviour management strategies to respond effectively to challenging behaviour and also to develop a behaviour support plan to support the individual develop positive ways of managing their emotions and behaving.

 Following completion of this course, you will be equipped with:

 - A toolkit of practical strategies to assess, manage and prevent aggressive behaviour

 - Guidance to develop a behaviour support plan

 - Free copy of ebook ‘Positive Behaviour Support for Students with Aggressive Behaviours’